Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities: Nonparametric goodness-of-fit test and main results

 Let $X_1,\ldots,X_n$ be a random sample from a univariate distribution $F_0$ with density $f_0$.
 The likelihood function is

-Our aim is to propose a nonparametric likelihood ratio test (NPLRT) for testing the null hypothesis $H_0: f_0 \in \mathcal{F}$, where $\mathcal{F}$ is a nonparametric class of densities for which the NPMLE exists versus $H_1: f_0 \notin \mathcal{F}$.
-In particular, we shall focus on the classes of shape-constrained densities, including the classes of decreasing densities, $k$-monotone densities ($k \geq 2$), completely monotone densities, and log-concave densities, where all the NPMLEs exist and are unique.
-Given a density $f$, denote $\tau_f$ and $\sigma_f$ to be its left endpoint and right endpoint of the support, respectively.
-To motivate the definition of our NPLRT we shall first assume that $\tau_{f_0}$ is known and finite.
-For $k$-monotone densities, it is conventionally assumed that $\tau_{f_0}=0$.
-The restriction of a known $\tau_{f_0}$ will be relaxed later by allowing $\tau_{f_0}$ to be unknown or equal to $-\infty$ which is common for log-concave densities; see (\ref{eq:Lambda_n_prime}).
-A nonparametric log-likelihood ratio can be defined by
+Our aim is to propose a nonparametric likelihood ratio test (NPLRT) for testing the null hypothesis $H_0: f_0 \in \mathcal{F}$, where $\mathcal{F}$ is a nonparametric class of densities for which the NPMLE, $\hat{f}_n := \text{argmax}_{f \in \mathcal{F}} L_n(f)$, exists, versus $H_1: f_0 \notin \mathcal{F}$.
+In particular, we focus on the hypothesis classes of shape-constrained densities, including the classes of (i) decreasing densities, (ii) $k$-monotone densities ($k \geq 2$), (iii) completely monotone densities, and (iv) log-concave densities, for which all the NPMLEs exist and are unique.